brycewray/hugo-site/content/posts/2020/09/mixed-nuts-2020-09.md

 *If an email provider charges for support of a custom domain (so you can be jdoe@doecompany.com rather than johndoe362973@emailprovider.com), that's like a [cellular service provider charging for texts](https://www.wired.com/2008/12/text-messages-c/)---which is to say, a ripoff---because it costs the provider little or nothing to do this.
 [Change my mind](https://imgflip.com/memegenerator/Change-My-Mind).[^2] Really.*

 Speaking of email-related sins: Microsoft continues its (willful?) failure to give the Mac version of Outlook one specific feature that Outlook for Windows has had forever: the ability to see one's **own** sent emails in conversation threads.
 And I don't mean the hacky, unintuitive "talk balloons" method the Mac version uses; I mean the way the Windows version does it.
-Microsoft should read **and act on** the hundreds of complaints, dating back for years, on its own frickin’ ["Outlook User Voice" page about this missing capability](https://outlook.uservoice.com/forums/335538-outlook-for-mac-business/suggestions/16585903-show-sent-messages-in-conversations).[^3]
+Microsoft should read **and act on** the hundreds of complaints, dating back for years, on its own frickin’ "Outlook User Voice" page (which is no longer online) about this missing capability.[^3]

 *I *will* say this for Microsoft, however: at least it keeps trying to [push the enterprise market away from the awful, obsolete Internet Explorer](https://techcommunity.microsoft.com/t5/microsoft-365-blog/microsoft-365-apps-say-farewell-to-internet-explorer-11-and/ba-p/1591666).
 Same goes for [Windows 7](https://support.microsoft.com/en-us/help/4057281/windows-7-support-ended-on-january-14-2020) (the FBI, too, has had [a few choice words to say about Windows 7](https://www.techrepublic.com/article/fbi-announcement-on-windows-7-end-of-life-prompts-worry-from-security-experts/)) and, for that matter, the totally-**not**-for-the-office [Windows 10 LTSC](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/ltsc-what-is-it-and-when-should-it-be-used/ba-p/293181)*.